Harshitchourasiya/Web-Socket-App/README.md

 It is a JS libray for real-time web applications.
 It enables real-time, bi-directional communication between web clients and servers.

+Babel

+Babel is a JavaScript transpiler that converts edge JavaScript into plain old ES5 JavaScript that can run in any browser (even the old ones).
+Babel is responsible to converting new language features to old.
+You can write code that would run on many browser by using just the bundler but without using Babel.
+You code does become more convoluted by transpiling it with Babel, so you should only do this if you need to.

 ## This Project explains
 - Understanding what ExpressJS, some common backend terminologies
 - What are middlewares?